Mount Royal, Quebec: History

 One notable feature of the town is the naming of some of its streets, and also its occasionally idiosyncratic numbering system.
 Some streets which pass through the town may thus bear two names (in whichever language).
-For example, Jean Talon Street, a large East-West thoroughfare crossing Montreal for kilometres (miles), goes a few hundred metres (yards) through TMR under the name of Dresden Avenue, only to recover its Montreal name on the other side of the town.
+For example, Jean Talon Street, a large east–west thoroughfare crossing Montreal for kilometres (miles), goes a few hundred metres (yards) through TMR under the name of Dresden Avenue, only to recover its Montreal name on the other side of the town.
 This situation has been recently addressed by putting the two names on the street signs.
-On these few hundred metres, TMR uses a house civic numbering totally different from that of Montreal on either side.
+On these few hundred metres (yards), TMR uses a house civic numbering totally different from that of Montreal on either side.
 This sort of change in the numbering system also occurs on smaller streets shared by both Montreal and TMR (for example, Trenton, Lockhart and Brookfield avenues, where the TMR numbering system decreases from East to West, only to jump from 2 to 2400 on the few metres (yards) of the street that still belong to Montreal.

 In the beginning, the Town was a small farming community, known for its melons.
 The Daoust family farm grew the celebrated Montreal melon, also called the Montreal nutmeg melon.
-Green-fleshed and uniquely flavourful, the melons weighed up to 9 or 11 kg.
+Green-fleshed and uniquely flavourful, the melons weighed up to 9 or 11 kg (20 or 25 lb).
 So special was the Montreal melon that it was exported to New York, Chicago and Boston, where, in 1921, people paid as much as $1.50 a slice to taste it.
 Farming was abandoned over the years, with the gradual urbanization of the Town.

 On January 1, 2002, as part of the 2002–2006 municipal reorganization of Montreal, it was merged into Montreal and became a borough.
 However, after a change of government and a 2004 referendum, it was re-constituted as an independent town on January 1, 2006.